All articles

 AutoCAD is the industry standard for landscape architecture firms.
 The 2026 version is up to 11x faster at opening files and includes seven specialized toolsets.
 But for landscape-specific work, most pros pair it with Land F/X, a plugin that adds plant databases, irrigation design tools, and landscape-specific functionality.

-Limitations: At $2,095/year just for AutoCAD (before plugins), this is strictly for professionals billing clients.
+Limitations: At $2,030/year just for AutoCAD (before plugins), this is strictly for professionals billing clients.
 The learning curve is steep and the software is wildly overkill for residential garden design.

 Vegetable & Kitchen Garden Planners

-If you grow food, these specialized tools handle crop rotation, companion planting, and planting schedules — things general design apps ignore.
+If you grow food, these specialized tools handle crop rotation, companion planting, and planting schedules.
+General design apps ignore all three.

 Vegetable Garden Planner